React Native Application Integration¶

 Additional Configuration for Android Integration:

-- Configure the Gradle Plugin ft-plugin to collect App startup events, network request data, and Android Native-related events (page navigation, click events, Native network requests, WebView data).
+Configure the Gradle Plugin ft-plugin to collect App launch events, network request data, and Android Native-related events (page navigation, click events, Native network requests, WebView data).

 Initialization Instructions¶